Sachin247s/codsoft_taskno.1/README.md

 # To-Do-List
-I developed a GUI based To Do List
+I developed a GUI based Application on To Do List